gebhardm/flmlocal/README.md

 <img src="FLMlocalPanel.png" width=500px>

 ## Querying TMPO data
-With [/usr/sbin/queryd.lua](/usr/sbin/queryd.lua) and the corresponding chart tab on the FLM exists a proof-of-concept of a query daemon capable to retrieve locally stored tmpo files and visualize them; this may be used for data analysis without having to store data on an external database.
-The daemon works as follows:
+With [/usr/sbin/queryd.lua](/usr/sbin/queryd.lua) and the corresponding chart tab on the FLM exists a proof-of-concept of a query daemon capable to retrieve locally stored tmpo files (available and active also from firmware v2.4.4 onwards) and visualize them; this may be used for data analysis without having to store data on an external database.
+The query daemon works as follows:

-Sending a MQTT message to the FLM's MQTT broker with following content
+Sending an MQTT message to the FLM's MQTT broker with following content

     topic: /query/<sid>/tmpo
     payload: [<fromtimestamp>, <totimestamp>]

 will be computed by the query daemon (run it on the FLM with **lua /usr/sbin/queryd.lua &** without having to install a real daemon for now - [tmpod.lua integration](https://github.com/gebhardm/flm02/tree/tmpoquery) is available, but not merged).
-Corresponding to the sent query time interval (the same timestamp format as provided by the /sensor-topics is used: POSIX timestamp/1000, thus on second base) one or more fitting tmpo files are retrieved and sent back to
+Corresponding to the sent query time interval (the same timestamp format as provided by the /sensor-topics is used, thus a POSIX timestamp on second base) one or more fitting tmpo files are retrieved and sent back, that is published, on

     topic: /sensor/<sid>/query/<fromtimestamp>/<totimestamp>
     payload: <gzipped tmpo file>

-The content of the queried data then is computed with a JS script in the browser and displayed as FluksoChart using Flot charts like in the FluksoGraph.
-For smoothing the graphs (it is shown the first derivative of the counter increase values with respect to time - actually a "simple difference calculation") a continuous average on minute based values is displayed.
-This is done as on raw data there are extreme "bumps" due to the discreteness and approximation of the original counter value set; if displayed directly, you will experience a kind of "pulse width modulation" which is rather inconvenient to the eye and stresses the Flot chart to an extreme.
-You may play with the value of *n* in [chart.js](https://github.com/gebhardm/flmlocal/blob/master/www/scripts/controllers/chart.js), *function chart_sensor(sensor)*).
+The content of the queried data then is decompressed and computed with a JS script in the browser and displayed as a FluksoChart using Flot charts like in the FluksoGraph.
+For smoothing the graphs (visualized is the first derivative of the counter increase values with respect to time - actually a "simple difference calculation" of the tmpo-stored counter values) a continuous average on minute based values is displayed.
+This is done as on raw data there are extreme "bumps" due to the discreteness and approximation of the original counter value set also on second base; if displayed directly, you will experience a kind of "pulse width modulation" which is rather inconvenient to the eye and stresses the Flot chart to an extreme.
+You may play with the value of *n* in [chart.js](https://github.com/gebhardm/flmlocal/blob/master/www/scripts/controllers/chart.js), *function chart_sensor(sensor)*.

 <img src="FLMlocalChart.png" width=500px>

-You may select by mouse details from a  smaller time interval; also you may switch on and off the different graphs in the chart using the checkboxes underneath.
+In the chart you may select by mouse details from a  smaller time interval (does sadly not seem to work on a tablet computer); also you may switch on and off the different graphs in the chart using the checkboxes underneath the diagram panel.

 ##Credits
 This code under [MIT license](LICENSE); all used libraries/includes with the respective license noted.

 The gauge uses [JustGage](http://justgage.com/), the graph is built using [Flot](http://www.flotcharts.org/) and the panel utilizes [jQuery Sparkline](http://omnipotent.net/jquery.sparkline/).<br/>
 Corresponding licenses are the [MIT license](http://opensource.org/licenses/mit-license.php) and the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).